[Updated September 2020]

-Boulders Beach has a breeding colony of over 2000 endangered African Penguins.
+Boulders Beach has a breeding colony of over 2,000 endangered African Penguins.
 The beach forms part of the Table Mountain National Park Marine Protected Area so an entrance fee is required to protect these dapper birds.
-Adults pay R60; children under the age of 12 pay R30.
-Free for Wild Card Holders.
+Entrance is free for Wild Card holders.

 Drive to the end of the world at Cape of Good Hope Nature Reserve

-Take a drive to what feels like the end of the world, to the most south-westerly point on the African continent, the Cape of Storms where many ships met their match.
-The old light house stands proud guardian here.
-Kids will love seeing the baboons in their natural habitat while adults will be bowled over by the incredible view.
+Take a drive to what feels like the end of the world, to the most south-westerly point on the African continent – the Cape of Storms – where many ships met their match.
+The old lighthouse stands proud guardian here.
+Kids will love seeing the baboons in their natural habitat while adults will be bowled over by the incredible views.
 It is worth taking the funicular for an awe-inspiring view.

 The young at heart will love Imhoff Farm, Kommetjie